sevapru/terrorblade/README.md

 ## GPU Acceleration

 This project includes support for GPU acceleration through NVIDIA RAPIDS libraries.
+To enable GPU features:

-Make sure you have a compatible CUDA installation to use these features.
+1. Ensure you have a CUDA-compatible GPU
+2. Install with CUDA support: `make install-cuda`
+3. Set `USE_CUDA=true` in your `.env` file

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## License

+Creative Commons Attribution-NonCommercial 4.0 International License

+Copyright (c) 2024 Vsevolod Prudius

+This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+To view a copy of this license, visit
+<http://creativecommons.org/licenses/by-nc/4.0/> or send a letter to Creative Commons,
+PO Box 1866, Mountain View, CA 94042, USA.